 For information on how to read a pedigree, please click here

-If you are a successful bidder at the Auction, you will be required to sign an Acknowledgement of Purchase slip, which will be brought to you by an Inglis staff member.
-Along with all your personal details and signature, it is important to indicate on the slip if you require insurance and the horse to be scoped (where applicable).
+If you are a successful bidder at the Auction, you will be required to sign an Acknowledgement of Purchase slip, an Inglis staff member will come to you and facilitate this process via our Online Ipad system.
+Along with all your personal details and signature, it is important to indicate to the staff member if you require insurance and the horse to be scoped (where applicable).

 Please go to the sales day office after signing the Acknowledgement of Purchase.